FailAcademy/learning/web-dev-foundation/_slides/week-07/02-intro-to-jquery-slides.md

 You can find different versions of jQuery from [jquery.com](http://jquery.com/download/):

-- jQuery 1.x will work with IE 6, 7, and 8
-- jQuery 2.x will **not** work with IE 6, 7, and 8
 - The compressed **production** version of jQuery has been "minified" and has all of the whitespace removed
 - The uncompressed **development** version of jQuery still has its whitespace and is easier to read if you want to explore the library's internals